Career Services Information

 Related to employment, we identify where our graduates are working or whether they have gone on to further education, military service, or self employment.
 We also gather information related to their hourly wages.
 All this information is given in summary form to our current students to help them learn about various career paths they might consider after graduating from the Boat School.

-Click here to review details of the student Graduation and Employment (G&E) percentages for the 2015 Annual Report submitted to our accreditor ACCSC.
+Click here to review details of the student Graduation and Employment (G&E) percentages for the 2017 Annual Report submitted to our accreditor ACCSC and details of the student Graduation and Employment (G&E) percentages for the prior 10 years.

 Career strands for our graduates are interesting and varied: